Trisnox/lost-saga-io3d/README.md

 # Experimental Features
-## Animation
-Animation can be imported, as well forming armature from it.
-Animation is currently imported as-is without handling the axis differences.

-In order to import animation as well applying animation into meshes, import the skeleton as empty, form armature, attach armature with mesh, and then import the animation.
-This will ensure the mesh to properly transform.

 ## Mesh Export
 Mesh can be exported, it also convert axis differences as well.
 Also, user doesn't need to triangulate model, rotate model, or flip UV maps before exporting, the script does that for convenience.

 # Note
 Lost Saga uses y-up axis left handed, while Blender uses z-up axis right handed.
 For armature, Lost Saga uses x-axis rotation for head to tail bone rotation, and Blender uses y-axis for head to tail bone rotation.
 These axis differences needs to be handled properly when trying to import to Blender.

-Objects also appear 100x larger on Blender than on Lost Saga, this can be fixed easily by changing the unit scale into 0.01 on Blender, and increasing the Clip End on 3d view to prevent clipping.
+Objects also appear 100x larger on Blender than on Lost Saga, this is because Lost Saga measure their unit in centimeter, while blender measures them in meter, this can be fixed easily by changing the unit scale into 0.01 on Blender, and increasing the Clip End on 3d view to prevent clipping.

 # Special Thanks
 ![zex's pfp](https://cdn.discordapp.com/avatars/168260795233206272/a_0b2d1becd61b1f08965a0a4f87b96c69.gif?size=128)